Privacy Policy

 In Detail

-All CLAPA Staff have levels of access to our secure database which holds the majority of personal information we may collect.
-Other personal information, e.g. sent in emails to staff, may be summarised and stored on our database if staff feel it is necessary to gather a complete record of your history with us.
+All CLAPA Staff have some access to our secure database which holds most of the personal information we may collect.
+The level of access they have depends on the data they need to do their job day to day.
+Other personal information, e.g. sent in emails to staff, may be stored on our database if staff feel it is necessary to gather a complete record of your history with us.

 Third Parties